mattfan00/holdjs/README.md

-# HoldJS
+# hold.js

-HoldJS is a Javascript library that brings the feel of a native application to the web.
+hold.js is a Javascript library that brings the feel of a native application to the web.
 Traditionally, when you hold down a key in the browser, the operating system chooses the repeat speed of the character.
-However, HoldJS gives the developer the freedom of setting the repeat speed in an easy to use library.
-HoldJS is ideal for creating browser games.
+However, hold.js gives the developer the freedom of setting the repeat speed in an easy to use library. hold.js is ideal for creating browser games.

 ## How to use it